observingClouds/xbitinfo/paper.md

 JPEG and MP3 use perceptual models of the human visual and auditory system to decide on whether or not to keep information [@jpeg_iso;@mp3_iso].
 While this approach is acceptable for the publication of a scientific figure, it is not for the original data that still undergoes mathematical operations, like gradients.
 Such operations require a mathematically stable reduction in information content.

-Linear quantization and logarithmic quantization are commonly used with geospatial data, not the least because it is the standard algorithm shipped with the GRIB format.
+Linear quantization are commonly used with geospatial data, not the least because it is the standard algorithm shipped with the GRIB format.

-The issue with quantizations are however....

-- abitrary thresholds
-- thresholds should depend on the variable, high level, ...
-- as a consequence lack of information or too much unneeded information stored
+The issue with linear quantization is however that it often is not a good mapping for geophysical quantities with a more logarithmical distribution.
+Further, the number of preserved mantissa bits after the quantization process is often applied to an entire set of variables and dimensions.
+As a consequence some variables have too little information preserved while others kept too much (artifical) information.

-@klower_compressing_2021 has developed an algorithm that can destinguish between real and artificial information content based on information theory.
-It further allows to set a threshold for the real information content that shall be preserved in case additional compression is needed.
+@klower_compressing_2021 has developed an algorithm that can distinguish between real and artificial information content based on information theory.
+It further allows to set a threshold for the real information content that shall be preserved in case additional compression is needed beyond the filtering of artificial information.

 As typical for lossy-compressions, parameters can be set to influence the loss.
-In case of the bitinformation algorithm, the `inflevel` parameter can be set to decide on the percentage of real information content to be preserved. after applying the bitinformation-informed bitrounding.
+In case of the bitinformation algorithm, the `inflevel` parameter can be set to decide on the percentage of real information content to be preserved.
 The compression can therefore be split into three main stages:

  - **Bitinformation**: analysing the bitinformation content
  - **Bitrounding**: